 Cilantro Pesto is a recipe I made a while back, and I was shocked at how delicious it was.
 I gave it a try adding to my stuffed peppers, and I will NEVER look back.
 You can get the Cilantro Pesto recipe here.
 This pesto is great for this recipe, adding to pasta or zucchini noodles, or topping chicken for a quick dinner.

-Could I Use Sausage Instead of Chicken In this Keto Stuffed Peppers Recipe
+Could I Use Sausage Instead of Chicken In this Mexican Stuffed Peppers Recipe

 Sure.
 You could use ground beef, sausage, turkey, or even chorizo in replace.
 I love the chicken pairing, but it doesn't have to be chicken if that isn't what you have.
 Just make sure to thoroughly cook the meat before you prep the peppers to bake.